-In Kindergarten we begin with the study of God’s love; how he is the loving creator of all things and we are all members of God’s family.
+In Kindergarten we begin with the study of God’s love, how he is the loving creator of all things and, that we are all members of God’s family.
 A beautiful foundation that will grow as the student progresses in his/her religious life.

 We focus on the many gifts that God has given to us.
 We discuss Jesus’ childhood and the ways that Jesus has taught us to care for all of creation.
 We learn about being positive members of the Catholic Church.

 In Second Grade our most important focus is on the Sacraments of Reconciliation and First Holy Communion.
 We are reminded that when we gather together we present ourselves to God and we are united through Holy Eucharist.